A Wedding Planning Reality Check

 The marriage covenant illustrates and illuminates God’s love for us.
 The couple enters this covenant with their own promise, or vow, to do three things: to be faithful to each other forever, to be exclusively for one another, and to be open to new life.
 The couple says “yes” – to be their word – while not knowing how they are going to fulfill such a promise.
 They say “yes” to live out their commitment regardless of whatever circumstances come about in their life.
 They do so, not solely based on their own good intentions and abilities, but do so in the confidence of God’s grace.
-It is God’s faithfulness that we can always count on, and it is this faithfulness that the couple is committed to mirror to each other and to the world.
+It is God’s faithfulness that we can always count on, and it is this faithfulness that the couple is committed to mirroring each other and to the world.

 The promise the couple makes – publicly to God and to the community – is a radical departure from any contract, whereby in a contract both parties know up front what will or won’t take place beforehand.
 This promise – or covenant – is counter-cultural, and it is profoundly freeing and powerful.

 Marriage as an Invitation to Personal Growth

 Marriage is also a social matter.
 It has always been an occasion for rejoicing, bringing together families and friends.
-For Catholics (indeed, for all baptized Christians) it is also a sacrament that draws them into an on-going process of sacrifice, compromise, raising children, prayer, and dealing with the joys and annoyances of a life shared together.
+For Catholics (indeed, for all baptized Christians) it is also a sacrament that draws them into an ongoing process of sacrifice, compromise, raising children, prayer, and dealing with the joys and annoyances of a life shared together.
 For the wise couple, it is a challenge that, when embraced, opens the door to tremendous opportunities for personal growth and development.
 The married couple takes this way of living on as their specific spiritual journey–one where maturity and growth occur for each person, as God gets revealed over and over through their love for one another.